bvucode/Crosvm-on-android/README.md

 # How to Boot Linux in a VM on Android 15+

+Guide originally by Christopher L. Crutchfield.
+Modified and added to by Bulat Valiakhmetov.

 ## Good to Mention

 * The device used here is a Xiaomi Poco C65 phone running Android 15